tahiri-lab/aPhyloGeo/paper/paper.md

 ## Contribution and Impact

-This research aims to provide robust tools for analyzing and interpreting phylogeographic data. *aPhyloGeo* will help unravel the complex interplay between genetics, geography, and environment, informing conservation strategies and predicting the impacts of climate change.
+*aPhyloGeo* aims to provide robust tools for analyzing and interpreting phylogeographic data. *aPhyloGeo* will help unravel the complex interplay between genetics, geography, and environment, informing conservation strategies and predicting the impacts of climate change.

 # Pipeline